- What exactly is comic pressing?

 Are you Insured?

 Yes, your comics are insured while in my care.
-In fact, return shipping insurance is even covered, which is quite a savings considering USPS & Canada Post charge an arm and a leg for this service.
-Since a $1000 deductible is in effect, customers may wish to purchase this amount from USPS/ Canada Post when I arrange return shipping for them.
-To take advantage of this coverage, customers must submit a comic book value form when initially submitting their books – this form will be sent to customers with the submission package.
-Also, in order for the insurance to be in place, return shipping must include USPS/ Canada Post signature option (that is, customers must sign for their comics upon return to them).
+In fact, return shipping insurance is even covered, which is quite a savings considering Fedex, UPS and Canada Post charge an arm and a leg for this service.
+Since a $1000 deductible is in effect, customers may wish to purchase this amount from the carrier when I arrange return shipping for them.
+To take advantage of this coverage, customers must state the book value when initially submitting their books.
+Also, in order for the insurance to be in place, return shipping must include signature upon delivery (that is, customers must sign for their comics upon return to them).